hahayun3325/paper_idea/ref_note.md

 4. tracking

-- camshaft(continuous adaptive mean shift used to track the head position)
+- camshift(continuous adaptive mean shift used to track the head position)
   - CAMSHIFT, short for "Continuously Adaptive Mean Shift", is a computer vision algorithm used for object tracking.
 It is based on the Mean Shift algorithm and iteratively updates the target location by finding the maximum density of probability distribution in a given region of interest.
 It was initially used to track the human face, but it has since been adapted for other tracking tasks in computer vision.
 - adaboost with HOG
   - AdaBoost with HOG (Histogram of Oriented Gradients) is a machine learning algorithm used for object detection and image recognition tasks.
 It combines the AdaBoost algorithm, which is a boosting algorithm that iteratively combines multiple weak classifiers to create a strong classifier, with HOG feature extraction, which computes the histogram of gradient directions in an image to capture local object appearance and shape.
 The resulting classifier is able to accurately detect and recognize objects in an image by identifying the presence of specific HOG features.